 - Requests for early payment

-- Chasing payment right when it is due
+- Chasing payment just as it is due

-- Credit ratings for a supplier that’s a public company
+- Credit ratings for a supplier that is a public company

-- The supplier’s financial choices over the last 12 months (ie. big purchases or expansions could lead to the supplier being over leveraged)
+- The supplier’s financial choices over the last 12 months (i.e. big purchases or expansions that could lead to the supplier being over-leveraged)

-Six months in advance, you can start seeing indicators that will point to the supplier going insolvent – cutting salaries, lay off, cutting budgets or changing to a lower cost product.
+You can start seeing indicators six months in advance that point to the supplier going insolvent – cutting salaries, layoffs, cutting budgets, or changing to a lower cost product.